StreamController/docs/docs/common_problems.md

     2. Restart your system: `reboot`

 ## 2. App stops if main window gets closed / Widgets freeze
-This can happen if you're under Ubuntu because it might doesn't allow StreamController to run in the background.
+This can happen if you're under Ubuntu because it might not allow StreamController to run in the background.

 ??? info "Solution"
     1. Open your system settings